 For the social LCA, we identify the stakeholders for each value chain component (Figure 14).
-S-LCA was performed for each value chain from cacao production in Indonesia based on data collected from the stakeholders.
-The S-LCA was conducted using methodology and measurements adopted from Product Social Impact Assessment (Goedkoop et al. 2018).
+S-LCA was et al. 2018).
 The output of this assessment provides an in-depth overview of the social conditions of each value chain within a certain timeframe, which will be beneficial to identify further improvements that need to be completed.